What is a Pneumatic Actuator? A Comprehensive Guide to Types, Applications, and Maintenance – HANUMAN

-A pneumatic actuator is a device that converts energy from compressed air into mechanical motion.
-This motion can be linear or rotary, depending on the design of the actuator.
-Pneumatic actuators are widely used in various industries due to their reliability, simplicity, and ability to produce significant force.
+A pneumatic actuator is a mechanical device that converts energy from compressed air into either linear or rotary motion.
+These actuators are widely used in industrial automation, manufacturing, and process control due to their reliability, fast response times, and ability to generate high force in a compact design.

-Cylinder: The main body where the compressed air is stored.
+• Cylinder: The chamber where compressed air is stored and converted into motion.

-Piston: Moves inside the cylinder to create mechanical motion.
+• Piston: Moves inside the cylinder when air pressure is applied, creating mechanical force.

 How Does a Pneumatic Actuator Work?